 - London After Midnight (LAM) CDs aren't available where I live.
 Why?

 Actually LAM CDs ARE available ANYwhere in the world at all record stores, through any and all online stores, through all legal download services like iTunes, Rhapsody.com, Amazon.com/mp3, and direct from the LAM website.
-Hell, you can even buy LAM CDs through the Target website, the BestBuy.com website and many other major stores!
+You can even buy LAM CDs on Amazon.com , the BestBuy.com website and many other major stores!
+See a partial list of stores that sell LAM music here.

-If you can't find LAM CDs in your local store it simply means they are sold out or never bothered to order them in the first place, or LAM's wonderful record labels never bother to supply to store in the first place.
+If you can't find LAM CDs in your local store it simply means they are sold out or never bothered to order them in the first place, or LAM's wonderful record labels never bothered to supply the stores.
 So, all you have to do is ask that the store order the CDs.
 Simple, huh?
-They can, no problem.
+The stores are able to order for you, no problem.
 LAM's CDs are distributed in virtually every part of the world, so they are readily available to any local store, ANYWHERE in the world.
 If the store tells you they can't get the CDs then they are lying to you.
 However, record labels can also be VERY lazy, so you also can send an email to LAM's record labels and ask them to stock your local stores! (email addresses listed below)

 YOU CAN HELP LAM!
 Contact every store you can and ask them to order LAM CDs, shirts and other products and contact LAM's labels and tell them to stock your local stores.